Summer Savings!

 If you need additional funding to get your business up and running, there are a few options to think about:

 These are all common ways to secure business funding.
 If you’re not ready to take the financial leap, working part-time or focusing on your new business during evenings and weekends can bring in some income while you get on your feet.
+Our survey also found that more than 1 in 3 (36%) of future business owners identified secure funding as a priority.

-6. Secure a marketing plan
+11. Secure a marketing plan

 Marketing is the pathway of getting paying customers to your product or service.
 It’s not only a good idea but required for any business to be successful.
-It also comes in many shapes and sizes with different companies using various tactics to market to their target audience, including:
+It also comes in many shapes and sizes, with different companies using various tactics to market to their target audience, including:

 • Social media marketing: Utilizing social media platforms to drive customers to your product